We are looking for Javascript and jQuery developers to join our team to work on the Trump and the Engine sub-projects.

 - Tellurium Extensions: Dojo Javascript widgets and ExtJS Javascript widgets.

-- Tellurium UI Module Plugin (TrUMP): A Firefox plugin to automatically generate the UI module after users select the UI elements from the web under testing.
+- Tellurium UI Module Plugin (Trump): A Firefox plugin to automatically generate the UI module after users select the UI elements from the web under testing.

 - Tellurium Maven Archetypes: Maven archetypes to generate skeleton Tellurium JUnit and Tellurium TestNG projects using one Maven command.